Amish in Iowa: 2024 Guide (20+ Communities)

 Buchanan County (Hazleton)

-The Amish of Buchanan County differ from their cousins in the southern part of Iowa.
-Amish from Kalona founded this settlement near the town of Hazleton in 1914, seeking to preserve more conservative church standards.
-Steven Nolt in A History of the Amish describes the Buchanan County Amish as being among the most conservative in the entire Amish diaspora.
+The Amish of Buchanan County (Hazleton/Buchanan area) differ from their cousins in the southern part of Iowa.
+Amish people from Kalona founded this settlement near the town of Hazleton in 1914, seeking to preserve more conservative church standards.
+Today, an estimated 1,550 Amish people live here, in ten congregations.

-However, in recent years the Amish in this community have accepted increasing amounts of change, and it would be inaccurate to call them among the most conservative groups.
-Acceptance of the SMV triangle, storm fronts on buggies, phone shanties, and pressure lighting place them on a more progressive tier.
-Amish from the Buchanan County group have founded many settlements outside of this home community, becoming one of the widest-dispersed Amish affiliations.
+Acceptance of the SMV triangle, storm fronts (akin to windshields) on buggies, phone shanties, and pressure lighting place them on a more progressive tier.
+Amish from the Buchanan County group have founded many settlements outside of this home community, becoming one of the most widely-dispersed Amish affiliations.

-Amish school conflict in Iowa
+Amish History: School Conflict in Iowa

 In the mid-1960s, Amish living in Buchanan County found themselves in the middle of a conflict between two rival school districts who were in the course of merging.
 Locals from the smaller district opposed the merger.

 Amish themselves wished to be included in an area of the new district where one-room schools would still be operated.
 At the time Amish had also come under pressure for failing to comply with increasingly stringent teacher certification standards.
-The Amish were convinced by the school superintendent to vote in a local referendum in favor of merging, on promise of support for keeping one-room schools.

 The Amish vote, which helped the merger measure pass, angered the minority opposition.
 Authorities eventually took action against the Amish, who had become involved as “unwitting pawns”, as John A. Hostetler describes them, in the larger intra-communal conflict.
 Amish schools were visited by state inspectors and fines levied against the Amish for employing uncertified teachers (Amish Society, John A. Hostetler, pp. 264-266).